 Feed or be fed

-While they can be slow to settle in to new tanks at the best of times, if your shrimp are still hiding after a few weeks of being with fish, it is entirely possible that they’re being hunted down at night.
+Freshwater shrimp can be slow to settle in to new tanks.
+However, if your shrimp are still hiding after a few weeks, it is possible that the fish are hunting them at night.

 If you’re seeing ‘berried’ (pregnant) female shrimp but no babies, or you’re not getting berried females when your water parameters are perfect, then take a long, hard look at the other tank inhabitants.

-Shrimp can miss out when it comes to feeding.
-Not only are fish usually quicker to the food and less inclined to be scared off by a shrimp’s threat displays, but those fish that are considered shrimp-friendly tend to naturally compete for the best algae or biofilm.
+Shrimp can miss out at feeding time.
+Fish are usually quicker to the food and less inclined to be scared off by a shrimp’s threat displays.
+Equally, fish that are shrimp-friendly tend to naturally compete for the best algae or biofilm.

 Without their habitual diet, young shrimp are less likely to survive.
-Any budding aquascapers may also wish to avoid keeping fish with their shrimp simply to avoid the damage that they can do to plants.
+Aquascapers may also wish to avoid keeping fish with their shrimp simply to avoid the damage that they can do to live plants.

 Spiny eels love to snack on shrimps.